OlumideOlumayegun/Blood-Cells-Classification-Using-CNN-DVC-Pipeline/README.md

 # Blood Cell Classification Web Application
 ![Bood Cell Types](BloodCellImage.jpg)

 This repository contains an end-to-end deep learning web application that classifies blood cell images as either Eosinophil, Lymphocyte, Monocyte, or Neutrophil.
-The application is built with Python and Flask, using a pre-trained convolution neural network (CNN) based on VGG16 model fine-tuned on a dataset of blood cell images.
+The application is built with Python and Flask, using a pre-trained VGG16 model fine-tuned on a dataset of blood cell images.
 It is designed for easy deployment on AWS infrastructure with continuous integration and deployment (CI/CD) using GitHub Actions.

 ---